nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   - This is because `John Doe` is in the original student list, and the command will be executed on the original student list.

   - ![Entire List](images/entireList3.jpg)

-### Search by Name Mechanism

-* TutorPro uses Students' Names as primary keys to identify students.
-* Most of the commands (except) in TutorPro allow you to search for a student by name, rather than by index, which is more intuitive for the user and eliminates the need to remember the index of the student.
-* Therefore, duplicate names are not allowed.
-Names that are substrings of other names or vice versa are not allowed.
-For example, `John Doe` and `John` are not allowed.
-If you have students with the exact name, say `John Doe`, you can add a number to the end of the name to differentiate them.
-For example, `John Doe 1` and `John Doe 2`.
-* The search by name mechanism is case-insensitive, meaning that the search will be case-insensitive.
-For Example, `john doe` and `John Doe` will be treated as the same name.
-* Partial names can be used as well.
-For example, `doe` will return all students with the name `John Doe` and `Jane Doe`.

 ### Profile Commands